 Undergraduate Program Office

-Students who wish to concentrate in the School should review this PowerPoint and follow steps outlined here.
+Students who wish to concentrate in the School should review this PowerPoint or view the recording of our sophomore information session and follow the steps outlined here.

-You are encouraged to declare early in the process so that you have ample time to schedule a virtual meeting with your academic advisor.
-The deadline to declare is April 13th.
+You are encouraged to declare early in the process so that you have ample time to schedule a meeting with your academic advisor.
+The deadline to declare is April 17th.
 For more details on the Registrar’s process, please follow the declaration instructions distributed by your residential college dean.

 Once you declare SPIA as your major, you must complete the Designate Policy area electronic form.